tcaiazzi/kathara-trex-labs/astf/base_scenario/README.md

 This is the network topology:
 ![topology.png](topology.png)

-The server node run the TRex server, while the client node run the TRex client.
+The server node runs the TRex server, while the client node runs the TRex client.

 The goal is to generate `http` traffic between the nodes.
 To do so we use the [http_simple.py](https://github.com/cisco-system-traffic-generator/trex-core/blob/master/scripts/astf/http_simple.py) example profile.